Length of detention

 Note: in earlier years, only the period ’91 days or less’ were indicated in the statistics.
 This has been broken down in later years.

-The average number of days people spend in detention (now 545) has been increasing since late 2013, although in late 2017 the average reduced a little.
+The average number of days people spend in detention (now 581) is now at its highest since late 2012.

 However, according to the Department of Home Affairs in an answer to a question on notice in Senate estimates, the average number of days in detention for people seeking asylum by boat was 826 days at 26 February 2018.